schlatterbeck/pymininec/README.rst

    Naval Ocean Systems Center (NOSC), San Diego, California, September 1986.
 Available as ADA181682_ from the Defense Technical Information Center.
 Note: The scan of that report is *very* bad.
 If you have access to a better version, please make it available!
+I've meanwhile transcribed this report to a version using LaTeX with the help of scanned pages from a more readable version, see `my LaTex version`_
 ..
 [3] Milton Abramowitz and Irene A. Stegun, editors.
 Handbook of Mathematical Functions With Formulas, Graphs, and Mathematical Tables.
 Number 55 in Applied Mathematics Series.
 National Bureau